DevOpsJava/problem/README.md

 Recreate problem, using an IaC tool and templates.

-I will try pulumi an use it for both, that is to get a project up and running and deploy to cloud.
-I prefer to create a walking skelleton and focus on getting the feedback loop as quick as possible.
+I tried out pulumi and used it for both, that is to get a project up and running and deploy to cloud.

+I prefer to create a walking skeleton and focus on getting the feedback loop as quick as possible.
 And work from there.

 # Template
 A go project build with docker that deploys with pulumi to azure